-- " Return on assets, as measured by Moody's, falls to 0.5%. - " Problem loans ratio (measured as impaired loans + loans more than 90 days past due as a % of gross loans and advances) rise to above 1.8%. - " An increase in the level of wholesale funding such that market funds as a % of tangible banking assets rises to 40%.
+- " Return on assets, as measured by Moody's, falls to 0.5%. - " Problem loans ratio (measured as Stage 3 loans as a % of gross loans and advances) rise to above 1.8%. - " An increase in the level of wholesale funding such that market funds as a % of tangible banking assets rises to 40%.

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.